-Nitric Oxide (henceforth NO - depicted below) is a small signalling molecule synthesized from the amino acid L-arginine by the family of nitric oxide synthases including eNOS (endothelial, NOS-III), iNOS (inducible, NOS-II), and nNOS (neuronal, NOS-I).
+Nitric Oxide (NO) is a small signalling molecule synthesized from the amino acid L-arginine by the family of nitric oxide synthases including eNOS (endothelial, NOS-III), iNOS (inducible, NOS-II), and nNOS (neuronal, NOS-I).
 This family of enzymes work as dimers, along with multiple co-factors including tetrahydrobiopterin, flavin adenine dinucleotide (FAD), flavin mononucleotide (FMN), iron, and zinc.
 While the regulation and modulation of each isoform differs significantly, all of the isoforms catalyze the reaction of L-arginine with NADPH and oxygen, to yield NO, citrulline and NADP (Knowles and Moncada (1994); Marletta (1994).

 The elucidation of nitric oxide as a signaling gas molecule resulted in the award of the Nobel prize in physiology/medicine in 1998, as this was the first time a gas molecule was identified to be produced by one cell, readily diffusing to another cell, and then acting as a signaling molecule in it.
 For example, NO produced by eNOS in endothelial cells diffuses to the adjacent smooth muscle cells, where it initiates a cascade of reactions by activating the soluble guanlyate cyclase, which catalyzes the production of cyclic GMP .
 Elevation of cGMP leads to the activation of protein kinase G (PKG), which in turn phosphorylates myosin light chain (MLC) phosphatase (thus activating it).
 In turn, activated MLC phosphatase dephosphorylates MLC, resulting in relaxation of smooth muscle cells, and thus, vascular relaxation.